Blood pressure measurement

 PPG blood pressure measurement based on comprehensive and qualitative data

 In recent years, cosinuss° has collected and comprehensively analyzed high-quality data in numerous studies – both internally and in collaboration with clinical partners.
-Based on this data, the machine learning models could be continuously trained and optimized.
+Based on this data, the machine learning models can be continuously trained and optimized.
 This has resulted in a valuable treasure trove of data with information from more than 500 people, over five million heartbeats and almost 60 days of recording.
 The studies included different scenarios and groups of people to ensure the most realistic and diverse data profile possible.
 Different measurement aspects were taken into account:

 • Static blood pressure monitoring: Recording blood pressure values in defined rest phases.
 The postures and measurement methods were based on the ISO 81060-2 standard.